luque667788/simple_pi_media_player/README.md

    -   Toggle "Edit Playlist" mode to reorder items.
       -   In edit mode, playback stops, and controls are disabled.
    -   Drag-and-drop playlist items to reorder them.
    -   Click "Save Playlist" to save the new order and exit edit mode.

-Playback will restart if something was running.
+## Project Structure

+- **Application Code**:
+  - `app/` - Main Python Flask application directory
+  - `app/main.py` - Entry point for the web application
+  - `app/mplayer_controller.py` - Handles interaction with MPlayer
+  - `app/static/` - CSS and JavaScript assets
+  - `app/templates/` - HTML templates
+  - `app/uploads/` - Directory for video files

+- **Utility Scripts**:
+  - `run_prod.sh` - Starts the application using Gunicorn
+  - `stop_app.sh` - Gracefully stops the running application
+  - `restart_app.sh` - Restarts the application by calling stop and run
+  - `clean_env.sh` - Cleans log files and other temporary files
+  - `transcode_videos.sh` - Batch transcodes videos to optimize for display
+  - `install.sh` - Installs dependencies and sets up the application

-## Usage
+## Development Usage

+1. Clone the repository.
+2. Run the installation script: `./install.sh`
+    *   This will install `mplayer`, `ffmpeg`, and Python dependencies.
+3. Activate the virtual environment: `source videoplayer/bin/activate`
-1. Start the Flask application: `python -m app.main`
+4. Start the Flask development server: `python -m app.main`
-2. Access the web interface by navigating to `http://raspberrypi.local:5000` in your browser.
+5. Access the web interface at: `http://localhost:5000`
-3. Upload videos using the upload section.
-4. Use the playback controls to manage video playback:
-    - Play/Pause: Control current playback
-    - Stop: Clears the screen and stops playback completely
-    - Next/Previous: Navigate through playlist items
-    - Loop settings: Enable looping for single files or entire playlists
-5. Click "Edit Playlist" to rearrange your playlist.

-## Technical Details
+## Production Usage

--   Built with Flask backend for responsive web control
--   Uses MPlayer for optimized video playback on resource-constrained devices
--   Persistent playlist storage with JSON for reliable operation
--   Real-time UI updates for synchronized control experience
--   Maps directly to frame buffer fb0 for direct display output
--   Provides detailed logs to file for troubleshooting and debugging
--   Configured as a systemd service for automatic startup on boot
+For production deployment, use the provided utility scripts:

+- **Start the application**: `./run_prod.sh`
+  Launches the application using Gunicorn for better performance and reliability.

+- **Stop the application**: `./stop_app.sh`
+  Gracefully terminates the running application.

+- **Restart the application**: `./restart_app.sh`
+  Performs a clean restart by stopping and starting the application.

+- **Access the web interface**: Navigate to `http://[device-ip]:5000` or `http://raspberrypi.local:5000` when running on Raspberry Pi

+For detailed information about the user interface and how to use the video player features, please refer to the [`HOWTO.md`](HOWTO.md) document.

-## Performance Optimization (Raspberry Pi)
+## Performance Optimization

-To improve performance on resource-constrained devices like the Raspberry Pi, two main strategies are employed:
+Two main strategies are employed for optimized performance:

 1.  **Video Transcoding**:
     *   When videos are uploaded via the web interface, they undergo automatic transcoding to optimize for the Pi's display and processing capabilities.